MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDistributionPoint.md

 When you use the **EnableDoinc** parameter, set this parameter to `$true` to accept the Microsoft Connected Cache server license terms.
 For more information, see [Microsoft Connected Cache in Configuration Manager](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache#licensing).

 If you've already agreed to the licensing terms, you don't have to include this parameter.
-You'll see this warning when you unnecessarily include it:<!-- 12502130 -->
+You see this warning when you unnecessarily include it:<!-- 12502130 -->
 `The parameter 'AgreeDoincLicense' has been ignored.
 Reason: Once the license terms agreement is selected, it will be grayed out and never uncheck it.`

 ```yaml